nashville-software-school/client-side-mastery/book-1-the-novice/chapters/BASIC_EVENTS.md

     }
     ```
-1. You need to export this function so that the `main.js` module can import it and invoke it.
+1. Now you need to export this function so that the `main.js` module can import it and invoke it.
 Place this code at the very bottom of the `dialogs.js` file.
     ```js
     export default initializeDetailButtonEvents
     ```